projectacrn/acrn-hypervisor/doc/contribute.rst

 controlled changes.
 This practice simplifies review, makes merging and rebasing easier, and keeps the change history clear and clean.

-When contributing to Project ACRN, it is also important you provide as much information as you can about your change, update appropriate documentation, and test your changes thoroughly before submitting.
+When contributing to project ACRN, it is also important you provide as much information as you can about your change, update appropriate documentation, and test your changes thoroughly before submitting.

-The general GitHub workflow used by Project ACRN developers uses a combination of command line Git commands and browser interaction with GitHub.
+The general GitHub workflow used by project ACRN developers uses a combination of command line Git commands and browser interaction with GitHub.
 As it is with Git, there are multiple ways of getting a task done.
 We'll describe a typical workflow here: